 - Dynamic chairs and stools which support the subconscious movement of the body (Pantomove – Hokki)

 - Standing height collaboration tables (Team, Puzzle, Rondolift)

 - Flexible furniture which is easily rearranged (Litetable, Shift+, Fusion Flip, Interact)

 Aquest Design periodically hosts Dr. Breithecker to present his “Bodies in Motion, Brains in Motion” presentation, an AIA accredited course that helps this science come to life!
-If you may be interested in attending this course around the month of May 2017, please contact us at email@example.com.
+If you may be interested in attending this course, please contact us at firstname.lastname@example.org.
 Aquest Design and VS Furniture provide this course free of charge to Architects and Designers and to our customers.